AAMIR22/MySQL/README.md

 ## Country Table Queries

-### Length of Each Country Name
-To find the length of each country name in the `Country` table, use the following SQL query:
+** 4. Find the length of each country name in the Country table **

 ```sql
 SELECT CountryName, LENGTH(CountryName) AS NameLength
 FROM Country;
 ```

-### First Three Characters of Each Country Name
-To extract the first three characters of each country's name in the `Country` table, use the following SQL query:
+** 5. Extract the first three characters of each country's name in the Country table **

 ```sql
 SELECT CountryName, LEFT(CountryName, 3) AS FirstThreeChars
 FROM Country;
 ```

-### Country Names in Uppercase and Lowercase
-To convert all country names to uppercase and lowercase in the `Country` table, use the following SQL query:
+** 6. Convert all country names to uppercase and lowercase in the Country table **

 ```sql
 SELECT CountryName, UPPER(CountryName) AS UpperCaseName, LOWER(CountryName) AS LowerCaseName